G

 Orange-headed Gouldian finch in a tree

-Orange-headed Gouldian finches are another beautiful species.
+Orange-headed Gouldian finches are another beautiful color morph of the same species.

 The Gouldian finch is a fascinating species of bird that has captured the attention and curiosity of many scientists and enthusiasts alike.
 Its evolutionary history can be traced back to the Pleistocene epoch, which occurred approximately 2.6 million years ago.
 The fossil record reveals that these birds originated in what is now known as northern Australia, where they likely evolved from ancestral populations of grass finches.